kubeshop/botkube-docs/versioned_docs/version-1.0/configuration/rbac.md

 ### Architecture

-Botkube uses its own cluster credentials to generate a temporary kubeconfig and the temporary kubeconfig only [impersonates](https://kubernetes.io/docs/reference/access-authn-authz/authentication/#user-impersonation) the requested user/group.
+Botkube uses its own cluster credentials to generate a temporary kubeconfig, and the temporary kubeconfig only [impersonates](https://kubernetes.io/docs/reference/access-authn-authz/authentication/#user-impersonation) the requested user/group.

-For source plugins the kubeconfig is generated once - during plugin startup.
+For source plugins, the kubeconfig is generated once - during plugin startup.
-For executor plugins the kubeconfig is generated every time a command is sent to the plugin, which allows for greater flexibility, such as including the name of the channel the command was sent from in the kubeconfig generation.
+For executor plugins, the kubeconfig is generated every time a command is sent to the plugin, which allows for greater flexibility, such as including the name of the channel the command was sent from in the kubeconfig generation.